Plain English Summary

 Where is the study run from?

-The study will be conducted in eight primary health centres (PHCs) in the North district of Goa, India
+Eight primary health centres (PHCs) in the North district of Goa, India

 When is study starting and how long is it expected to run for?